piyushmaurya23/eva_icons_flutter/README.md

 Flutter package for [Eva Icons](https://akveo.github.io/eva-icons/).
 Eva Icons is a pack of more than 480 beautifully crafted Open Source icons for common actions and items.

-Special thanks to [Eva Icons](https://akveo.github.io/eva-icons/) team for creating these Icons.
-I created this package to make these icons available as Flutter Icons.
+This package brings [Eva Icons](https://akveo.github.io/eva-icons/) pack available as Flutter Icons.
+It has beautiful outlined and rounded Icons.

 ## Installation